ghaiklor/awesome-internals/README.md

 - [Project: A Programming Language, by Marijn Haverbeke](http://eloquentjavascript.net/12_language.html) - we will build a programming LISP-like language called Egg.
 It will be a tiny, simple language—but one that is powerful enough to express any computation you can think of.
 It will allow simple abstraction based on functions.
 - [Understanding Compiler Optimization - Chandler Carruth - Opening Keynote Meeting C++ 2015](https://www.youtube.com/watch?v=FnGCDLhaxKU) - talk from Chandler Carruth about compilers optimizations, implemented in LLVM.
 - [V8: A tale of two compilers, by Andy Wingo](https://wingolog.org/archives/2011/07/05/v8-a-tale-of-two-compilers) - advanced intro into two compilers in V8: FullCodegen and Crankshaft.

+## Parsers

+- [Learning Parser Combinators With Rust, by Bodil Stokke](https://bodil.lol/parser-combinators/) - this article teaches the fundamentals of parser combinators to people who are already Rust programmers.
+It assumes no other knowledge, and will explain everything that isn't directly related to Rust, as well as a few of the more unexpected aspects of using Rust for this purpose.
+It will not teach you Rust if you don't already know it, and, if so, it probably also won't teach you parser combinators very well.

 ## Databases